-- •We have hired additional accounting and IT personnel, including a new chief financial officer, hired in April 2021, to bolster our reporting, technical accounting and IT capabilities.
+- •We have hired, and continue to hire, additional accounting and IT personnel to bolster our reporting, technical accounting and IT capabilities.
 Additionally, we designed and implemented controls to formalize roles and review responsibilities to align with our team's skills and experience and we are designing and implementing controls over segregation of duties. - •We have designed and implemented controls related to the period-end financial reporting process, including formal accounting policies, procedures and controls to achieve complete, accurate and timely financial accounting, reporting and disclosures.
 Additionally, we have designed and implemented controls over the preparation and review of account reconciliations and journal entries. - •We have designed and implemented controls to timely identify and account for non-routine, unusual or complex transactions and other technical accounting and financial reporting matters, including controls over the preparation and review of accounting memoranda addressing these matters. - •We have designed and implemented IT general controls, including controls over program change management, the review and update of user access rights and privileges, controls over batch jobs and data backups, and program development approvals and testing.